 Coverage for Property Damage

-Property damage coverage under third party liability insurance is designed to protect you in case you accidentally damage someone else’s property.
+Property damage under third party liability insurance is designed to protect you in case you accidentally damage someone else’s property.
 This could include situations such as accidentally crashing your car into someone’s fence, or causing damage to a rental property you are using for business purposes.

 In such scenarios, your insurance policy will step in to cover the costs associated with repairing or replacing the damaged property.
 This can save you from having to pay out of pocket for expensive repairs, which can quickly add up and put a strain on your finances.